Google Workspace SAML integration

 11. Under SAML Authentication, move the toggle to On.

-12. Under Upload IDP Metadata File, click Choose File and upload the Google Apps IDP Metadata file you saved in step 6.
+13. Under Upload SAML Identity Provider (IDP) Metadata File, click Choose File and upload the Google Apps IDP Metadata file you saved in step 6.

 14. In the text box under Access URL, specify a unique access URL.